Telecommunications: Basic elements

-In a radio broadcasting station, the station's large power amplifier is the transmitter and the broadcasting antenna is the interface between the power amplifier and the free space channel.
-The free space channel is the transmission medium and the receiver's antenna is the interface between the free space channel and the receiver.
+In a radio broadcasting station, the station's large power amplifier is the transmitter, and the broadcasting antenna is the interface between the power amplifier and the free space channel.
+The free space channel is the transmission medium, and the receiver's antenna is the interface between the free space channel and the receiver.
 Next, the radio receiver is the destination of the radio signal, where it is converted from electricity to sound.

 Telecommunication systems are occasionally "duplex" (two-way systems) with a single box of electronics working as both the transmitter and a receiver, or a transceiver (e.g., a mobile phone).
 The transmission electronics and the receiver electronics within a transceiver are quite independent of one another.
 This can be explained by the fact that radio transmitters contain power amplifiers that operate with electrical powers measured in watts or kilowatts, but radio receivers deal with radio powers measured in microwatts or nanowatts.
 Hence, transceivers have to be carefully designed and built to isolate their high-power circuitry and their low-power circuitry from each other to avoid interference.

 Telecommunication over fixed lines is called point-to-point communication because it occurs between a transmitter and a receiver.
 Telecommunication through radio broadcasts is called broadcast communication because it occurs between a powerful transmitter and numerous low-power but sensitive radio receivers.

 Telecommunications in which multiple transmitters and multiple receivers have been designed to cooperate and share the same physical channel are called multiplex systems.
 The sharing of physical channels using multiplexing often results in significant cost reduction.
-Multiplexed systems are laid out in telecommunication networks and multiplexed signals are switched at nodes through to the correct destination terminal receiver.
+Multiplexed systems are laid out in telecommunication networks and multiplexed signals are switched at nodes to reach the correct destination terminal receiver.